fpieper/fpstaking/docs/validator_guide.md

 sudo su - radixdlt
 cd /etc/radixdlt/node
 ```

+To achieve high uptime, it is important to also have a backup node for maintenance or failover.
+Your main and backup node will have the same validator key (node-keystore.ks), but they both have different fullnode keys
+(which leads to 3 different keys in total: 1 key used as validator, 2 keys used for the full nodes).
+Please also checkout this article for further details: https://docs.radixdlt.com/main/node/maintaining-uptime.html.

 ### Environment file
 Set java options and the previously used keystore password.
 I increased the Java heap from 3 GB to 4 GB.